 Erin Willett, is a singer/songwriter and an Influencer of Hope for The Pancreatic Cancer Action Network.
 She will conclude our symposium/forum by singing her hit song “Hope’s Alive” and “Don’t Stop Believing.”

-Each participant will be given five minutes to discuss the impact that their research has had on the Pancreatic Cancer community.
-Students and community members will then be given the opportunity to ask questions to our panel regarding a marketable early detection test for Pancreatic Cancer, and what the Marshall Plan of Action is for Pancreatic Cancer and how is it being coordinated through research, government, and pharma.
+Students and community members will have the opportunity to ask questions to our panel regarding a marketable early detection test for Pancreatic Cancer.
+Additionally, we will be encouraging audience members to ask questions regarding the Marshal Plan of Action for Pancreatic Cancer and how it is being coordinated through research, government, and pharma.

 With the amount of talent and energy that will be joining together at this Symposium, it’s easy to see how collaborative events like these are significant in the global campaign to find a cure for Pancreatic Cancer.